The Perfect Man (2005 film): Plot

-That night, Lenny, a man infatuated with Jean, proposes to her, and she replies with a "maybe".
-Holly, in an act of desperation, then disguises herself as Ben's secretary and arranges a meeting between Ben and her mother.
-The next day, when Holly mistakenly thinks he is marrying someone else.
-She disrupts the wedding to tell Ben he should be with her mother, not knowing he was there as the bride's dear friend, and was catering the wedding.
+That night, Lenny, an awkward man infatuated with Jean, proposes to her, and she replies with a "maybe".
+Holly, believing Ben the better choice, disguises herself as Ben's secretary and arranges a meeting between Ben and her mother.
+The next day, when Holly thinks Ben is marrying someone else, she disrupts the wedding to tell Ben he should be with her mother - who he does not know about - unaware he was there as the bride's friend.

 A disappointed Ben follows Holly out, and she admits the full story.
-She then goes to the meeting place and confesses the whole ruse to Jean, who seems to take it terribly.
+She then goes to where Jean thinks Ben is meeting her for the first time and confesses the whole ruse to Jean, who takes it terribly; Holly insists that Jean is perfect the way she is and does not need a man.
 Days pass, and Holly and her mother keep distant.
-Holly is offended by her interpretation of Adam's drawing of "Princess Holly".

-Holly begs Jean for them to move again, but her humiliated mother wants to stay.
-Holly asks her to leave this time for her, as she always has to move for her mother.
-Jean cannot argue with that, so they start to pack.
-Adam, for what he thinks is the last time, goes to Holly's, giving her mother his drawing.
-He comments that the drawing has another side that Holly did not see before she left.
-It is of Adam telling Holly that he will always be there for her.
+A humiliated Holly begs Jean for them to move again, and they start to pack.
+Adam, for what he thinks is the last time, goes to Holly's apartment, giving her mother a drawing he made telling Holly that he will always be there for her.

-Touched, Jean logs onto the Internet using Holly's screen name and talks to Adam.
+Inspired, Jean logs onto the Internet under Holly's screen name and talks to Adam.
 He, thinking it is Holly, says that her mom sets a bad example by getting up and leaving when things get bad.
-This, in return, is creating a bad role model for her own daughters.
-Jean is deeply moved by this and decides to stay, finding a new job and trying to rebuild her life without running away.
-She also apologizes to her daughter, telling her to look at the other side of the drawing, making Holly happy.
+Jean decides to stay, finding a new job and trying to rebuild her life without running away.
+She also apologizes to her daughter, showing her Adam's drawing.

-Meanwhile, Ben is inspired by what Holly told him about her mother, and with her help, Jean and Ben finally meet and Jean finds her "perfect man" at last.
-Holly is on the road to her perfect man as well.
-As she has some stability in her life, she finally opens up and admits her feelings for Adam.
-At the end, Adam and Holly go to their first school dance together.
+Meanwhile, Ben is inspired by what Holly told him about her mother, and with her help, Jean and Ben finally meet and Jean finds her "perfect man".
+Holly is on the road to her perfect man as well, finally opening up and admitting her feelings for Adam.
+Adam and Holly go to their first school dance together.